 The Illinois Institute of Independent Colleges and Universities was established in 1982 as a 501 (c) (3) organization with a broad mandate to strengthen private higher education in Illinois through research, fundraising and other collaborative activities.
 In this endeavor, the Institute works closely with the Federation of Independent Illinois Colleges and Universities, the oldest college association in the nation, which represents the interests of private higher education in the policy sphere.

 Independent colleges and universities are a major force in the United States.
 They gave birth to education in this country, and nurtured it through centuries of growth.
 In Illinois -- by dozens of measures -- independent colleges are equal partners, or better, in educating the citizens of the state.

-With close to 60 private colleges and universities educating 225,000 students, the educational output is enviable: 42 percent of all baccalaureate degrees, 64 percent of the master's degrees, 67 percent of first professional degrees, and 50 percent of the doctoral degrees.
+With 60 private colleges and universities educating 225,000 students, the educational output is enviable: 42 percent of all baccalaureate degrees, 64 percent of the master's degrees, 67 percent of first professional degrees, and 50 percent of the doctoral degrees.

 The private colleges serve as an economic engine for the state of Illinois, generating annually $16.5 billion in job-creating economic activity at the state and local levels.

 Looking to the future, seismic changes wrought in recent years by technology, as well a growing trend toward globalism in educational delivery, pose new challenges and opportunities for the Institute.

 One of the primary missions of the Institute is to strengthen private colleges through collaborative action, with special focus on boosting educational quality while reducing expenses.
 The following are examples of recent Institute initiatives:

 - Project Connect -- multi-year projects funded by the U.S. Department of Education designed to help Illinois private colleges and universities improve teaching and learning through use of the Illinois Century Network, a high-speed telecommunications artery and program of network services dedicated to improving educational opportunity at all levels.